geetesh-gupta/Mongo-DB-Browser/README.md

   Download the [latest version](https://plugins.jetbrains.com/plugin/20002-mongo-db-browser) and install it manually using
   <kbd>Settings/Preferences</kbd> > <kbd>Plugins</kbd> > <kbd>⚙️</kbd> > <kbd>Install plugin from disk...</kbd>

+## Privacy Notice
+This project does not collect or process any personal data.
+All data processing used in this project is local to the user.

 ---
 Plugin based on the [IntelliJ Platform Plugin Template][template].